Anthropometry of the upper arm: Validity

 The sex-specific constant correction values in the corrected MUAMA formulae are derived from empirical studies.
 The MUAMA formula assumes that the upper arm has a circular cross-section, with a uniform subcutaneous fat layer and negligible bone content.
 This is, of course, not the case in reality.
 The correction factors are attempts to discount the contribution of the humerus.
 By comparing MUAMA values against computed tomography, studies by Heymsfield et al. found that, at the maximum circumference of the triceps, the contribution of bone to the total cross-sectional area was 18% in men and 17% in women, which were 10 cm2 and 6.5 cm2 respectively.

 Even the corrected MUAMA formulae are not valid for people who are obese or for older people.
 They tend to overestimate muscle area for obese people.
 The results of the formulae can contain small but significant errors in the cases of young people, and errors of up to 41.5% for older people.
 Moreover, the size of the humerus is not in fact equal in all individuals.
 It also varies with nutritional status.

 The formulae for the derived measures are based upon an assumption that the arm is cylindrical in shape, and are thus based upon the simple geometry of a cylinder.
 The arm is not in fact an ideal cylinder.
-However, the assumptions of the formulae yield results that are close enough to actual reality that the measurements are reliable and accurate when averaged over groups of people.
+However, the assumptions of the formulae yield results that are close enough to the actual reality that the measurements are reliable and accurate when averaged over groups of people.

 The principal measurements are also subject to error.
 Taking a triceps skin fold measurement too frequently or for too long can result in compression of the tissue, and false readings, for example.
 Even which arm is measured matters, since mid-upper arm circumference is generally greater on the dominant arm (e.g. the right arm for right-handed people).
 Few studies make specific note of which arms were measured.

 Evaluation

 The various measures are evaluated against anthropometric reference data tables, such as those derived from the National Health and Nutrition Examination Survey data.

 Mid-upper arm circumference (MUAC) measurement, if conducted by well-trained staff, can give a quick assessment of new arrivals at a refugee camp during a humanitarian crisis.
 It is based on the observation that this measurement does not change much in children between 6 months and five years old, so comparison to a "normal" measurement is useful.
-Based on analysis of field results, MUAC < 125 mm corresponds to Global Acute Malnutrition and MUAC < 115 mm with or without Oedema corresponds to Severe Acute Malnutrition.
+Based on analysis of field results, MUAC < 125 mm corresponds to Global Acute Malnutrition and MUAC < 115 mm with or without oedema corresponds to Severe Acute Malnutrition.